swciitg/placement-portal/README.md

-# placement-stats
+# intern-stats

-### A django portal for displaying placement statistics
+### A django portal for displaying intern statistics

 ### Features
 - Outlook authentication for privacy